 These are pads specifically designed to absorb urine leakage, whether it's caused by menopause or common health concerns.
 They protect the skin from the harsh acids found in urine and will help stave off excess wetness in your pants (which will also helps prevent rashes).

 While these pads resemble sanitary pads, they're actually quite different.
-Bladder leakage pads are much more absorbent than sanitary napkins and come with a waterproof backing to prevent excess leakage.
+According to National Incontinence, bladder leakage pads are much more absorbent than sanitary napkins and come with a waterproof backing to prevent excess leakage.

-Below are the five most common bladder leakage pads available on the market:
+Below are the common bladder leakage pads available on the market:

 Pantyliner: These pads are very thin and can be attached to your underwear to protect you from light urine excretion.
 They're discreet and perfect for women who experience occasional urinary incontinence.